railsware/upterm/README.md

 What Is It?
 -----------

-Black Screen is both a terminal emulator and an *interactive* shell based on [Electron](http://electron.atom.io/).
+Black Screen is an IDE in the world of terminals.
+Strictly speaking, it's both a terminal emulator and an *interactive* shell based on [Electron](http://electron.atom.io/).
-Unlike most of the emulators, it exploits capabilities of contemporary interfaces.
+Also, unlike most of the emulators you can meet nowadays it uses HTML and CSS for its UI (exactly as Atom does), which means we can [stop misusing unicode characters](https://github.com/vim-airline/vim-airline) and make a better looking terminal with appropriate tools.

 ###### Autocompletion